 A Suggest List of Grocery Care Package Items

 | Shelf Items || Toiletries / Miscellaneous |

 Here’s another question we asked our Facebook Fans:

-Michele Poirier Browning explain to them that I was seeing some issues happening.
-And I would be happy to help them work on them But that was the only way they were going to be coming back home was if they worked on the issues. and if not they didn’t they were on their own. and if they don’t want to come home under the rules of my house then they are on their own.
-TOUGH LOVE!!
+Michele Poirier Browning Says she tries to, “Explain to them that I was seeing some issues happening.
+And I would be happy to help them work on them but that was the only way they were going to be coming back home was if they worked on the issues.
+And if not they didn’t they were on their own.
+And if they don’t want to come home under the rules of my house then they are on their own.
+TOUGH LOVE!!”